Learning Resources

 3. Gifts

 The selection of materials as gifts will be governed by the same criteria as purchased items.
-The Learning Resources Division reserves the right to refuse donations and to dispose of unwanted material.
-The Learning Resources Division is not responsible for a monetary statement to the donor for tax purposes, but may acknowledge the number of items donated in writing.
-The Learning Resources Division assumes no responsibility for the use donors make of such acknowledgments.
+Learning Resources reserves the right to refuse donations and to dispose of unwanted material.
+Learning Resources is not responsible for a monetary statement to the donor for tax purposes but may acknowledge the number of items donated in writing.
+Learning Resources assumes no responsibility for the use donors make of such acknowledgments.

 VI.
 Collection Maintenance/Deselection